 Project Management Plan Template

-This fully editable, 7-page Project Management Plan template supports development of a comprehensive project management plan.
-For example, it includes placeholders for housing subsidiary management plans, the scope baseline, the schedule baseline, the cost baseline, the performance baseline, and numerous project documents.
+This seven-page Project Management Plan template includes placeholders for housing subsidiary management plans, the scope baseline, the schedule baseline, the cost baseline, the performance baseline, and numerous project documents.
+Is supports comprehensive project planning.

 What’s so important about the Project Management Plan?
 It’s the ultimate project roadmap!
 Depending on project needs, it may house numerous subsidiary management plans, project baselines, and a variety of project documents.
 Because this template is developed to support a wide range of projects, it contains placeholders for each of these.